 Traditionally there are two options when ordering exome sequencing.
 One can analyze only the affected individual (proband only) or a family trio (typically the affected person and his/her parents).
 Analyzing trios has shown to increase the diagnostic yield of exome sequencing by provide deeper insight into proband’s findings.
-Emory Genetics Laboratory (EGL) now offers an additional family member option to further increase the clinical efficacy of its exome sequencing.
+EGL Genetics (EGL) now offers an additional family member option to further increase the clinical efficacy of its exome sequencing.
 This test allows clinicians to send in an additional child or family member (affected or unaffected) to help sort out findings of unclear significance.

 The sequencing design of the Medical EmExome at EGL provides >97% coverage of 22,000 genes, with a mean read depth of 100X.
 Of the ~4600 disease-associated genes analyzed, 3000 have 100% coverage (≥20X) of all exons; twice the number of genes with complete coverage offered by competitors, making it the most comprehensive exome sequencing test available.
 This is also the highest coverage offered by any clinical exome sequencing performed in a CLIA-/CAP-certified laboratory.